juanantonio284/notes_on_writing/MIPT_Tech_Writ/MIPT_Tech_Writ--Week_3.md

 steps in the way that is that clearest to adhere and the purpose at hand.

 ```
-"The air conditioner's operation is centered on four major components: the compressor, condenser
+The air conditioner's operation is centered on four major components: the compressor, condenser
 coil, expansion valve, and evaporator coil.
 The operation of the air conditioner relates directly
 to these parts and includes the following steps: compression, condensation, expansion, and
- evaporation."
+evaporation.
 ```

 Treat such steps as a separate subsection.
 Define each step of the process.
 Then extend those